 National Minority AETCSeptember 2012

-BE SAFE is a framework that uses culturally pluralistic content and perspectives based on these six core elements: Barriers to Care, Ethics, Sensitivity of the Provider, Assessment, Facts, and Encounters.
+BE SAFE is a framework that uses culturally pluralistic content and perspectives based on the following six core elements:

 Guidebook for multiple audiences that outlines steps for transitioning youth from pediatric care to adult services.